CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/README.md

 * python3 genvcard.py add : Adds leave data of employees
 * python3 genvcard.py export : for creating vcard , qrcode and leave data
 * python3 genvcard.py generate : for generating vcard , qrcode and leave data
-* python3 genvcar.py web : for intilise api for react
+* python3 genvcar.py app : for intilise api for react

 ### How to run gensheets.py